EASAC – European Academies Science Advisory Council

 Reports of relevance for Norway

-The Academy will prioritize reports with a special relevance for Norway, and then invite to Academy meetings.
-The reports will be presented, preferably by one of the authors, and a panel will discuss the issue at hand in front of an audience.
-Agreements with relevant universities and colleges will be entered to ensure follow-up initiatives.
+The Academy prioritizes reports with a special relevance for Norway, and invites to Academy meetings.
+The reports are presented, preferably by one of the authors, and a panel discusses the issue at hand in front of an audience.
+Follow-up activities are then considered and planned.